giovannibedetti/CsoundUnity_AR_Samples/README.md

 ## AnalyseAndRecord
 This scene allows you to record the entire analysis of the Analyse scene in a text file that can be used instead of having to do the analysis on every run, to save resources.
+There's no need to build this scene, you can perform the computation on the editor.
 Code for reading the txt file is not provided here.